The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: The survey

-A visual inspection of SDSS single pass images using the Catalog Archive Server\footnote{\texttt{http://cas.sdss.org/dr6/en/tools/chart/list.asp}} was made in order to avoid clusters close to bright stars, which could jeopardize the observations.
+A visual inspection of SDSS single pass images using the catalogue Archive Server\footnote{\texttt{http://cas.sdss.org/dr6/en/tools/chart/list.asp}} \citep{Thakar2008, dr7} was made in order to avoid clusters close to bright stars, which could jeopardize the observations.
 We discarded all clusters that show diffraction spikes and star halos within a $\sim 6.5' \times 6.5'$ field around the cluster center.
 We also discarded fields with saturated stars within $3'$ from the cluster center, imposing stronger limits on the magnitude closer to the center (e.g. $mag \lesssim 14$ for $\theta \lesssim 1'$).
 This eliminated $\sim 25\%$ of the selected fields.
-Clusters with significant substructure, or which appeared to be line-of-sight superpositions or spurious detections from this visual inspection were also avoided, eliminating $\sim 10\%$ of the selected clusters.
+Clusters that appeared to have more than a single structure (e.g. could be line-of-sight superpositions) from this visual inspection were also avoided, eliminating $\sim 10\%$ of the selected clusters.
 While performing the visual inspection, we ignored any potential arc feature to avoid biasing the sample.
 The final result of this process was a set of two lists (one for each redshift bin) ordered by richness, containing a total of 60 selected clusters.
 The observers were told to select randomly among these lists, choosing the highest ranked object for which the observing conditions were favorable.

-A total of 18 clusters were observed in that season, 13 in the high-$z$ bin, 4 in the low-$z$ bin, and 1 from the extra sample.
+A total of 18 fields were observed in that season, 13 corresponding to clusters selected in the the high-$z$ bin, 4 in the low-$z$ bin and 1 from the extra sample.

-For the 2010B season the clusters were selected from a GMBCG cluster catalog constructed using the complete {\it coadd} data.
+For the 2010B season we made a new selection of targets using the detections from a GMBCG cluster catalogue constructed using the complete {\it coadd} data \citep{Annis11}.
 To exploit the synergy with CS82, only clusters in the footprint of this survey were selected.
 Again we selected the clusters on the two redshift bins and kept the richest ones.
 As in the 2008 sample, we also included an extra sample with the same objects selected for that season.
 The visual selection procedure was the same as for the 2008 season.